benediktschulz/probabilistic_solar_forecasting/README.md

 | `evaluation_scores` | Summary of the evaluation measures for the postprocessing methods. |
 | `evaluation_quantile_data` | Calculations required for quantile reliability diagrams (based on code from Gneiting et al., 2023). |
 | `figures_paper` | Generation of figures from the paper. |

+## Licenses

+The original data from Yang et al. (2022) and the additional data in the `/data/`-directory, as well as the figures in the `/figures/`-directory are distributed under a 'CC BY 4.0' license.
+The code in the `/code/`-directory is distributed under a 'MIT' license.
+Please refer to the 'LICENSE_data/figures/code' files in the respective folders for the corresponding license texts.

 ## Instructions & computational requirements